xlson/graphite-presentation/showoff/observations_theories_benefits/040_benefits.md

 !SLIDE bullets
 # Stakeholders #

-* See trends and follow up on them
+* _Ooooh_ what is that?
 * Better understanding of the "technical" domain
-* ...and what influences performance
-* Associating names in the domain or architecture with actual data
+* Is it _quite_ ready yet?
+* This looks different than before...

+.notes what influences perf., associate names with data, watercooler once again

 !SLIDE bullets
 # Managers #